fl101/awardfares-blog/_posts/2023-10-19-how-to-find-cheap-award-flights.md

 ## Get started, and stay tuned

-With our [premium features on Gold and Diamond](https://awardfares.com/pricing), you can access premium features such as unlimited daily searches, alerts, seat maps, flight schedules, and more!
+With our [Gold and Diamond tiers](https://awardfares.com/pricing), you can access premium features such as unlimited daily searches, alerts, seat maps, flight schedules, and more!

 You can [try AwardFares for free](https://awardfares.com/).
 We are rolling out new features and improvements regularly, so [sign up for our monthly newsletter](https://awardfares.com/newsletter) to stay on top of the latest news, announcements, and pro tips.